Stanford Biodesign Collaboratory Usage Guidelines

 - Large assortment of hand tools

 We also have materials such as catheter tubing, nitinol, and other materials that can be used to create medical device prototypes.
 Additional material and equipment is also being acquired.
-See a complete inventory.
+See a complete inventory of material and machines in the Biodesign collab.